 Abstract

-Cashew cultivation (Anacardium occidentale L.) is one of the main economic activities for farmers in the central and northern regions of Côte d’Ivoire.
+Cashew (Anacardium occidentale L.) cultivation is one of the main economic activities for farmers in the central and northern regions of Côte d’Ivoire.
 However, despite the many benefits of cashew production, it faces significant challenges caused by various factors, especially aphid infestations.
 This study aims to propose improved, environmentally friendly biological control strategies to manage aphids on cashew trees, protecting both the ecosystem and producers' health.
 The analysis showed that the predation of lady beetles Cheilomenes sulphurea on aphids (Aphis gossypii and Toxoptera aurantii) is notably effective.
 The beetles' voracity was observed at all aphid developmental stages, with the highest consumption recorded in fourth-instar larvae, regardless of the aphid species.
 However, no significant difference was found in aphid consumption by adult beetles based on their sex.
 Additionally, the study found that C. sulphurea showed almost no feeding preference between A. gossypii and T. aurantii across all beetle developmental stages.

 Keywords : Cashew ; Cheilomenes sulphurea; Aphids; Predation; Biological control